Lessons Learned From the Exxon Valdez Spill

-The raison d'etre for the NOAA Prince William Sound Monitoring Program has always been to improve the way we respond to oil spills in a complex environment like Prince William Sound.
+The ultimate goal for the NOAA Prince William Sound Monitoring Program has always been to improve the way we respond to oil spills in a complex environment like Alaska's Prince William Sound.

 Our goal is to use science to better understand physical and biological recovery and then apply the lessons to spill response.
 The insights we gain relate to both the process of environmental monitoring itself and impacts caused by the spill and cleanup.
 So, what have we learned?